LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 What is a better way to access members: using the dot operator (.) or using the pointer operator (->)?

 A If you have a pointer to an object, the pointer operator would be best suited.
 If you have instantiated an object as a local variable on the stack, then the dot operator is best suited.

+struct Variables and Functions
+A struct variable can be passed as a parameter either by value or by reference, and
+A function can return a value of type struct.

+Recall that when a variable is passed by value, the formal parameter copies the value of the actual parameter.
+Therefore, if the formal parameter modifies the data, the modification has no effect on the data of the actual parameter.
+Suppose that a struct has several data members requiring a large amount of memory to store the data, and you need to pass a variable of that struct type by value.
+The corresponding formal parameter then receives a copy of the data of the variable.
+The compiler must then allocate memory for the formal parameter in order to copy the value of the actual parameter.
+This operation might require, in addition to a large amount of storage space, a considerable amount of computer time to copy the value of the actual parameter into the formal parameter.
+On the other hand, if a variable is passed by reference, the formal parameter receives only the address of the actual parameter.
+Therefore, an efficient way to pass a variable as a parameter is by reference.
+If a variable is passed by reference, then when the formal parameter changes, the actual parameter also changes.
+Sometimes, however, you do not want the function to be able to change the values of the actual parameter.
+In C11, you can pass a variable by reference and still prevent the function from changing its value.
+This is done by using the keyword const in the formal parameter declaration

 ## Struct Example